Dermi

 Local-first by design, not by default

 As AI and machine learning capabilities are integrated over time, this distinction becomes even more significant.
 Cloud-based processing would require patient images to transit external networks and be processed on shared infrastructure.
-Local-first architecture keeps all data and computation within the clinical network, ensuring that current and future processing capabilities operate without external data exposure.
+Local-first architecture is designed to keep data and computation within the clinical network, so current and planned processing can operate without routing patient images through external infrastructure.

 Data Sovereignty